acDante/seminotes/vpn.md

 - three metrics: Intersection over Union score, Contour accuracy, Temporal instability

 ### My questions
 1. What is the intuition behind the permutohedral lattice space ?
 What does a point in the lattice space represent ?
+2. Why does the method perform bilateral filtering in this permutohedral lattice space ?
+Why does it work ?
+Why is it image-adaptive
+Not quite understand the process of Bilateral Layer
-2. What is the loss function used for foreground mask propagation ?
+3. What is the loss function used for foreground mask propagation ?
-3. What is "superpixel sampling" ?
+4. What does it mean by "superpixel sampling" ?
+5. What is the output of the CNN layer, is it the mask for a certain pixel ?